 For better or worse, it seems we're always adding to the StanceWorks fleet of vehicles, which now overflows from the shop out into the parking lot, and we presume one of these days our landlord will ask us what on earth we're actually doing.
 Nevertheless, we pride ourselves on finding hidden gems buried within the depths of Craigslist, AutoTrader, and the forums too.
 There's a car for everyone, and at every price, be it a stripped rolling shell or a preserved, bubble-wrapped rarity, and finding the right example, especially when looking for something rather specific, is where the challenge truly lies.
 As the famous saying goes, one man's trash is another man's treasure, and we've found this rings true more than ever when it comes to car shopping.
-Our latest acquisition - this 1985 Toyota Land Cruiser that we've 6.0 LS swapped - was bought with that in mind.
+Our latest acquisition - a Craigslist Land Cruiser from 1985 that we've 6.0 LS swapped - was bought with that in mind.

 For anyone following the market, classic Land Cruisers are far from cheap, ranging anywhere from a few thousand for one that's all but rusted away entirely, up to $20,000, $30,000, or more for nice examples.
 To find a deal, it's important to look past the surface - or in our case, past the incredible layer of desert silt that covered every inch of the inside of this particular FJ60.
 While the truck is pretty straight and in great overall shape, the previous owner's lack of care meant the truck looked worse off than it really was, and luckily for us, that made it cheap.